Last Updated on January 27, 2022 by Anne-Marie

 - Keep stirring and bring to a boil.
 Then turn down the heat to medium, but keep the jambalaya simmering.
 You should frequently stir the jambalaya to prevent the rice at the bottom of the pot from sticking and potentially burning.

 - Cook until most of the liquid is gone.
-Then reduce the heat to low, cover and simmer for 20 to 30 minutes.
+Then reduce the heat to low, cover, and simmer the jambalaya for 20 to 30 minutes.
 Test the rice after 20 minutes.
 If it’s still very hard, and the rice is dry, add more water or half wine and water.
 Cook until the rice is cooked through.